Salty Snacks Market Shifts: The Rise of Palm Oil-Free Products?

 • Explore Regional Preferences: Different regions in India have varying familiarity with cooking oils, which can influence consumer choice for palm oil alternatives.
 Understanding these preferences can help brands tailor their products to regional tastes.

-• Address Pricing Concerns: While there is willingness to pay more for healthier options, the majority remains undecided.
+• Address Pricing Concerns: While there is a willingness to pay more for healthier options, the majority remains undecided.
 Brands need to find a balance between health benefits and cost-effectiveness to convert interest into purchase.

 • Educate Consumers: There is a lack of clarity among consumers regarding healthier oil alternatives.
 Brands have an opportunity to build trust by educating consumers on the types and benefits of healthier oils used in place of palm oil.